Menu

 If you’re sitting GAMSAT® for the first time in third (final) year, you’ve got the benefit of an almost locked-in GPA, and therefore may have a little more time to devote to preparing for the exam.
 You’re also older and wiser and probably have improved your exam technique, which is a huge advantage!
 Not to mention that if you’re in a health or medical science degree, you’re increasingly familiar and comfortable with all that pesky ‘assumed knowledge’.
 A serious summer holiday of preparation is feasible, ahead of the March sitting.
 Another positive is that between GAMSAT® and your uni assignments and exams, you’ll be so busy that all the admission milestones will fly by, and before you know it you could have an offer for the following year!

-However, what if you don’t get an interview or offer?
+However, what if you don’t get a medical school interview offer?
 Not to be a massive Debbie Downer, but that’s something you’ve got to consider.
 It is really worthwhile to have a backup plan, which could include a range of options: working to save up money (to pay for a re-sit), travelling to spend it all, doing an Honours year (or a Masters) to improve your GPA, or re-evaluating your career goals.
 Whatever that backup plan might be, make sure to have a careful think about what you’ll do once your degree is over, and the whole process will be a lot less painful and uncertain.

 Summary